 The delay with settlement checks often comes from the claims process.
 Insurers may start to demand unnecessary documents or details.
 Their tactics may delay you from getting the check.
 Sometimes, the process, demands, and going back and forth can discourage you.

 To help prevent delaying the settlement check, know how to fill out the forms you need for the settlement.
 Avoid mixing up information at any point.
 Compile all the documents, bills, and reports you need or feel may be necessary.
-Follow up with the insurers too.
+This includes the official police report.
+If the accident happens in OH, you can search for the Ohio accident report online.
+All you need is the car’s VIN and the incident’s date and location.
+Additionally, you should follow up with the insurers

 Even with everything in place, the insurers might still want to cause unnecessary delays.
 Thus, it would be best if you have an experienced lawyer handling this in your stead.